-Natalia Pavlova is a rising star of the Mariinsky Theatre.
-She has worked under the guidance of such musicians as Valery Gergiev, Esa-Pekka Salonen, Vladimir Spivakov, Teodor Currentzis, Gennady Rozhdestvensky, Fuat Mansurov, Ennio Morricone, Ion Marin, Evan Rogister and Yuri Bashmet.
+Natalya Pavlova is a rising star in the world of Opera.
+She has worked under the guidance of such musicians as Valery Gergiev, Gianandrea Noseda, Esa-Pekka Salonen, Vladimir Spivakov, Teodor Currentzis, Gennady Rozhdestvensky, Fuat Mansurov, Ennio Morricone, Ion Marin, Evan Rogister and Yuri Bashmet.

 Her repertoire includes the roles of Violetta La Traviata, Mimi La Boheme, Marguerite Faust, Michaela Carmen, title-role Rusalka, Tatiana Eugene Onegin, Tamara Demon, Marfa The Tsar’s Bride, Donna Anna Don Giovanni, title-role Iolanta and Nastasia Filippovna Idiot.